 Overall, the project team, led by Luis Ortiz-Catedral, have detected that the population, although declining, is more stable than first thought.
 They have determined that the yearly fluctuations in numbers are closely linked to the amount of rainfall at the start of the breeding season.
 The two islets where the species is now found do not have rats and cats on them, and the invasive smooth-billed ani seems to have a negligible effect on the species’ numbers.
 Early investigations have also shown that the availability of Opuntia megasperma flowers during January-February is linked to chick survival and insect availability.

-- Four rangers from the Directorate of the Galapagos National Park have been trained in field techniques to monitor Floreana mockingbirds.
+- Training rangers from the Galapagos National Park in field techniques to monitor Floreana mockingbirds.

-- Characterisation of habitat requirements of Floreana mockingbirds on Champion and Gardner-by-Floreana.
+- Characterisation of habitat requirements of Floreana mockingbirds on Champion and Gardner.

 - Mapping of key sites for re-vegetation on the lowlands of Floreana Island.